genericaylo/submission/README.md

 ## Key aspects
 The specification focusses on the exchange of information between two parties making certain assumptions on the devices and media in which the information is stored, and the computational devices that the participants use.
 The possibilities are by no means meant to be exhaustive but rather to provide an illustration of the modeling and reasoning possibilities available through out framework.

+Note that the entire domain specification, except for the attack tree axioms and the final method, is really an HTN description of an large and complex AND/OR goal decomposition, where methods are used to implement intermediate AND and OR decomposed nodes.
+Thus, the entire specification can be visualized using iStar 2.0 constructs.

 ## Computational Devices
 Participants in the workflows are assumed to have access to the following devices:
 * A PC or other computer connected to the internet.
 The PC is the only devices where cryptographic functions can be executed.